SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 ulOgam – humans who have shining knowledge

-alOgam – animals and plants that lack shining of knowledge
+alOgam – animals and plants which lack shining of knowledge

 magizh – joy (acquired through lustre)